vocdoni/docs/docs/architecture/components/gateway.md

 {
   "id": "req-2345679",
   "response": {
-    "registered": true,          // Whether the vote is registered in a vote batch on the Blockchain "request": "req-2345679",    // Request ID here as well, to check its integrity "timestamp": 1556110672
+    "registered": true,  // Whether the vote is registered in a vote batch on the Blockchain "request": "req-2345679",
+    "timestamp": 1556110672
   },
   "signature": "hexString"